void-ansible-roles/CTFd/README.md

   * ctfd_email: the email address of the site administrator
   * ctfd_deploy_directory: the directory CTFd will be installed
   * ctfd_serve_directory: the directory CTFd will serve from
+  * ctfd_commit_hash: the last known good commit for CTFd

 Files Required:
   * None